Iraneus/betamedneed/_services/doctors.md

 Physiotherapists

+Optometrists

 Speech Therapists

 Neuroscientists

-As soon as the order and payment method is confirmed if required, you can have the appointment reserved in 30 minutes or at a suitable time.
+As soon as the order and payment method is confirmed if required, you can have the appointment reserved within 30 minutes or at a suitable time.